JalmarazMartn/customDiagnostics/README.md

 * "name": "Remove Scope Internal",`name of the replacing rule`
 * "searchExpresion": "\\[Scope\\('Internal'\\)]",`pattern to search and replace in bulk replacement.
 This pattern can be a regular expression`
 * "replaceExpression": "",`target string for substitution`
+* "numberOfRepetitions": 1 `sometimes a rule needs to be applied more then once.
+Optional setting, for doing more iterations wih the rule`

 There is another powerful but complex way to set a replacing rule: instead of replaceExpression parameter, you can set a javascript function in a module.
 You can set the rule this way: